Refill the SEO juice on your old articles by using a six-month plan to refresh them on Twitter

 And we do have other strategies that we use to refresh those articles in other ways, for example, updating the articles and actually refreshing them.
 But, over the past few months I’ve been doing something that’s a little quicker, and possibly even more effective.

-I’ve been taking the “bottom ten” list she sends me and recycling that content on Twitter in a fairly strategic and systematic way.
+I’ve been taking the “bottom ten articles” list she sends me and recycling the posts on Twitter in a fairly strategic and systematic way.

 My process for recycling these old articles and bringing back their SEO juice is this:

 - Take all of the articles (they were already SEO’d by the way) and write six new Twitter headlines for each.
 This doesn’t involve updating the posts, just writing copy for Twitter.

 - Then, I schedule them all out for six months using Hootsuite.